Sisters of Mercy

 congregation’s South Central Community.

-Mercy Associates are women and men who respond to the Gospel
+Mercy associates are women and men who hear and respond to a call from God,

 While connected to the Sisters of Mercy, Associates come from many